manifoldmarkets/manifold/twitch-bot/README.md

 # Manifold Markets Twitch Bot

-This repo has everything required to host the Manifold Twitch Bot, and associated overlay and dock browser sources for OBS.
+This sub-repo has everything required to host the Manifold Twitch Bot and associated overlay and dock browser sources for OBS.

 ![OBS example](./docs/OBS.png)